NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 }
 ```

 The big O runtime is O(n).
 We make 5 linear O(n) passes.
-The actual runtime is now 60ms, now faster than 96% of other JS solutions.
+If we submit it, the runtime has been improved from before.

 Concepts: